 It was found that time to exhaustion was longer in all caffeine trials compared to placebo, but no significant differences existed between withdrawal periods, though it did appear that abstaining from caffeine use slightly boosted its effects.

-The results also showed that all of the subjects tested reported withdrawal symptoms from abstaining from caffeine.
-These included severe headaches, fatigue, lethargy, and flu like symptoms.
+The results also showed that all of the subjects reported withdrawal symptoms from abstaining from caffeine.
+These included severe headaches, fatigue, and lethargy.

 In a more recent study, 12 well-trained cyclists and triathletes with a habitual caffeine intake of 240 ± 162 mg/day completed four experimental trials.
 The treatment conditions involved ingestion of placebo or caffeine (3 mg/kg body mass) for four days followed by an acute administration of placebo or caffeine on trial day.